-New Zealand digs graves as mosque massacre toll rises to 50
+Mourners pay tribute to New Zealand victims, await burials

 - DNA testing helps police confirm Ted Bundy killed missing Utah teen

+Supporters arrived from across the country to help with the burials in Christchurch.
+Authorities sent in backhoes to dig graves at a site that was newly fenced off and blocked from view with white netting.

-Prime Minister Jacinda Ardern said a small number of bodies would start being released to families Sunday evening, and authorities hoped to release all the bodies by Wednesday.
+Prime Minister Jacinda Ardern said authorities hoped to release all the bodies by Wednesday, and Police Commissioner Mike Bush said authorities were working with pathologists and coroners to complete the task as soon as they could.

+“We have to be absolutely clear on the cause of death and confirm their identity before that can happen,” Bush added.
+“But we are so aware of the cultural and religious needs.
+So we are doing that as quickly and as sensitively as possible.”

-Police said they had released a preliminary list of the victims to families, which has helped give closure to some relatives who were waiting for any news.
+Police said they had released a preliminary list of the victims to families, which has helped give closure to some who were waiting for any news.

-The scale of the tragedy and the task still ahead became clear as supporters arrived from across the country to help with the burial rituals in Christchurch and authorities sent in backhoes to dig new graves in a Muslim burial area that was newly fenced off and blocked from view with white netting.

-The suspect in the shootings, 28-year-old white supremacist Brenton Harrison Tarrant, appeared in court Saturday amid strict security, shackled and wearing all-white prison garb, and showed no emotion when the judge read him one murder charge and said more would likely follow.
+The suspect in the shootings, 28-year-old white supremacist Brenton Harrison Tarrant, appeared in court Saturday amid strict security, shackled and wearing all-white prison garb, and showed no emotion when the judge read one murder charge and said more would likely follow.

-Tarrant, the suspect, had posted a jumbled 74-page anti-immigrant manifesto online before the attacks and apparently used a helmet-mounted camera to broadcast live video of the slaughter.
+Tarrant had posted a jumbled 74-page anti-immigrant manifesto online before the attacks and apparently used a helmet-mounted camera to broadcast live video of the slaughter.

+Facebook said it removed 1.5 million videos of the shootings during the first 24 hours after the massacre.

+The revelation in a late Saturday tweet provided a chilling snapshot of how quickly provocative — and often disturbing — images circulate on the internet.

 Ardern said the gunman had sent the manifesto to her office email about nine minutes before the attacks, although she hadn’t gotten the email directly herself.
-She said her office was one of about 30 recipients and had forwarded the email to Parliamentary security within a couple of minutes of receiving it.
+She said her office was one of about 30 recipients and had forwarded the email to parliamentary security within a couple of minutes of receiving it.

-Bush said at a news conference Sunday that they found another body at Al Noor mosque as they finished removing the victims, bringing the number of people killed there to 42.
+Bush said at a news conference that another body had been found at Al Noor mosque as they finished removing the victims, bringing the number of people killed there to 42.
 Another seven people were killed at Linwood mosque and one more person died later at Christchurch Hospital.

-Another 34 victims remained at Christchurch Hospital, where officials said 12 were in critical condition.
-And a 4-year-old girl at a children’s hospital in Auckland was also listed as critical.
+Thirty-four wounded remained at the hospital, where officials said 12 were in critical condition.
+A 4-year-old girl at a children’s hospital in Auckland was also listed as critical.

+Stunned Christchurch residents trying to make sense of the tragedy tied large messages of support to the fence of the botanical gardens where flowers were piling up.

+“We are a nation who will never accept acts like this!!!,” said a poster-sized message decorated with hearts.
+“We stand with the Muslim community.
+We will always fight for the safety of our community.
+We will always stand as one.”

+Some people sang tributes and others prayed as camera crews from around the world filmed the moving scenes.

+“We are supposed to be a safe place to go about your business and regardless of what your faith is no one should’ve had to go through what we went through on Friday,” city resident Russell Falcome-Price said.

 Dozens of Muslim supporters gathered at a center set up for victims, families and friends across the road from the hospital, where many had flown in from around New Zealand to offer support.
-About two dozen men received instructions on their duties Sunday morning, which included Muslim burial customs.
+About two dozen men received instructions on their duties Sunday, which included Muslim burial customs.

 Abdul Hakim, 56, of Auckland, was among many who had flown in to help.

-“As soon as people die we must bury them as soon as possible,” Hakim said.
+“As soon as people die, we must bury them as soon as possible,” Hakim said.
 “We are all here to help them in washing the body, putting them in the grave.”

-Javed Dadabhai, who flew from Auckland after learning about the death of his 35-year-old cousin Junaid Mortara, said the Muslim community was being patient.
+Javed Dadabhai, who flew from Auckland after learning about the death of his 35-year-old cousin, Junaid Mortara, said the Muslim community was being patient.

 “The family understands that it’s a crime scene.
 It’s going to be a criminal charge against the guy who’s done this, so they need to be pretty thorough,” he said.